ibm-cloud-docs/power-iaas/faq.md

 - Move the BRMS data back to the production VM before shutting down the backup VM
 - Remove the cloned volumes.

 It also allows you to quickly create an intermediate snap-shot then a volumes-clone before entering the long-running volume detach or attach phase.
-You have the ability to pause the process immediately before attaching volumes.
+You can pause the process immediately before attaching volumes.

-## How do you set up private networks between Intel&reg; Virtual Servers (x86) and {{site.data.keyword.powerSys_notm}}s?
+## How do you set up private networks between Intel&reg; Virtual Servers (x86) and {{site.data.keyword.powerSys_notm}}?
 {: #connecting}
 {: faq}
 {: support}

+[Off-Premises]{: tag-blue}

 See the tutorial on [IBM {{site.data.keyword.powerSys_notm}} integration with x86-based workloads](https://cloud.ibm.com/media/docs/downloads/power-iaas-tutorials/PowerVS_and_x86_Integration_Tutorial_v1.pdf).